Quistar-LAB/TreeAnarchy/README.md

-TreeAnarchy v0.9 (AKA Unlimited Trees Mod: Rebooted) Unlimited Trees Mod Rebooted.
+TreeAnarchy v0.9 (AKA Unlimited Trees Mod: Rebooted)

 I called this mod TreeAnarchy, since it incorporated concepts from TreeAnarchy and TreeSnapping.
 This mod supports tree snapping, which I've wondered why the original mod creator never tried.
 This mod is a complete rewrite, taking out bloats and streamlining the serialization process.
 The concept is the same, and I wouldn't have been able to write this code this fast without the original Unlimited Trees mod creators.

 There are incompletes in this mod as it is at its alpha stage.